tpenaranda/model-log/README.md

 ## About package
 This package is intended for tracking changes of your Eloquent models inside your Laravel application.
-A new DB table will be created and anytime a model attribute is updated an entry is automatically made on the new log table.
+A new DB table will be created and everytime a model attribute is updated an entry will be automatically created on the DB log table.

 ## Installation